shekkizh/shekkizh.github.io/_pages/about.md

   - /about.html
 ---
 Hi,
 I'm Sarath, a PhD student in Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California, Los Angeles.
-My rsearch advisor is advised by [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio)
+My research advisor is [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio)

-My research interest is graphs and machine learning.
+I'm broadly interested in graphs and machine learning.
 Currently, I focus on non parametric, neighborhood algorithms for understanding data and deep learning models.
 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->